 Attack of the VOC

 Most products contain not one or two VOCs but 17 on average!
-In some cases, these VOCs react to the ozone in the air to create cancer causing air pollutants such as formaldehyde and methylene chloride.*
+In some cases, these VOCs react with the ozone in the air to create cancer-causing air pollutants such as formaldehyde and methylene chloride.*

 What’s lurking in your home?

 VOCs can arise from a solid, liquid or gas.
 They can be odorous or odorless.
-Air freshener gels are a solid and evaporate into the air.
-Paint is a liquid, made of pigment for color, a binding agent and a solvent.
+Air freshener gels are solid and evaporate into the air.
+Paint is a liquid, made of pigment for color, a binding agent, and a solvent.
 This solvent is a VOC.
 You smell the paint fumes.
-Gases that we don’t smell could include off gassing of carpet, upholstered fabric or pressboard furniture or cabinets.
+Gases that we don’t smell could include off-gassing of carpet, upholstered fabric, or pressboard furniture or cabinets.
 The number of VOC emitting products is in the thousands.

 Number of short-term symptoms

-Because indoor air pollution is high, VOCs can have short and long term health effects.
-Dizziness, skin irritation, fatigue, headaches are a few of the short-term problems.
-Remove the offending VOC and these symptoms subside.
+Because indoor air pollution is high, VOCs can have short and long-term health effects.
+Dizziness, skin irritation, fatigue, and headaches are a few of the short-term problems.
+Remove the offending VOC, and these symptoms subside.

 Long-term damage